How to Change Your Watch Strap?

 - Watch Spring Bar Remover Tool with a Pin End – Primarily used for removing/ changing metal bracelets

-- Extra Spring Bars – It is recommended to have extra spring bars especially for beginners since it is possible to lose some bars while doing the process.
+- Extra Spring Bars – It is recommended to have extra spring bars especially for beginners since it is possible to lose some bars in the process.

 How to Change A Watch Band (Leather, Rubber, and Fabric Strap)?

-Most collections of classic looking watches have leather straps while the rubber and fabric ones are mostly used for some casual or sports watches.
+Most collections of classic looking watches have leather straps while the rubber and fabric ones are mostly used on casual or sports watches.
 However, both can be used interchangeably based on your preferences.

-Also, some leather, rubber, and fabric straps today have capsa spring bars to enable a quick release feature when changing straps.
-This makes the work easier, but it is up to your choice to have this or not.
+Some leather, rubber, and fabric straps today have capsa spring bars to enable a quick release feature when changing straps.
+This makes the work easier, but it is your choice to have this or not.

 Capsa spring bars enable the quick release feature of some straps.
 So, if you think this one works for you, then consider using this than manually changing your straps.